smartcontractresearchforum/docs/en/hiring_community_lead.md

-# SCRF Community Lead Job Description
+# SCRF Community Manager Job Description

-The [Smart Contract Research Forum](https://www.smartcontractresearch.org/) (SCRF) is hiring a part-time, paid Community Lead to join our Community Team.
-This role will oversee SCRF’s community, support community event planning, and propose new interactions beyond the SCRF community while engaging with an active international community in our chat.
+The [Smart Contract Research Forum](https://www.smartcontractresearch.org/) (SCRF) is hiring a part-time, paid Community Manager to join our Community Team.
+This role will support SCRF’s community, support community event planning, and propose new interactions beyond the SCRF community while engaging with an active international community in our chat.

 ## SCRF Mission